Hallaton Treasure 20th Anniversary Discovery Panel Discussion

 One of the most important Iron Age archaeological finds – the Hallaton Treasure – was found just outside Market Harborough in November 2000.

-We are marking the 20th anniversary of finding the Treasure with this free event.
-Museum staff will be joined by Ken and Hazel Wallace of the Hallaton Field Work Group, who found the first pieces of the Hallaton Treasure; Vicki Score, Director of University of Leicester Archaeological Services and the Hallaton Treasure project; conservator Marilyn Hockey, formerly of The British Museum, and Helen Sharp, Curator of Archaeology at Leicestershire County Council.
+The panel included Ken and Hazel Wallace of the Hallaton Field Work Group, who found the first pieces of the Hallaton Treasure; Vicki Score, Director of University of Leicester Archaeological Services and the Hallaton Treasure project; conservator Marilyn Hockey, formerly of The British Museum, and Helen Sharp, Curator of Archaeology at Leicestershire County Council.

 The Hallaton Treasure was discovered in 2000 by metal detectorist, Ken Wallace, and other volunteers from the Hallaton Fieldwork Group, who uncovered items including Iron Age coins and Roman pottery.